-Last weekend, a screenwriter friend and his wife were visiting us for a wine tasting weekend when the conversation turned to work.
+Last weekend, a screenwriter friend and his wife were joining us on a wine tasting weekend when the conversation turned to work.
 He asked for my take on a "search & seizure" issue related to how a character in his script would *actually* have to deal with it.
 After a quick lesson on search warrants and privacy, I realized these types of questions are probably common amongst writers.
 This was my A-HA moment and when I decided to launch this website.

 I should probably explain that I've been a cop for nearly twenty years, the last sixteen as a detective.
 I've held a variety of assignments, from wearing a suit and tie working white collar cases and then Major Crimes (sexual assault, robbery and homicide), to "dirtying up" to work more covertly in Narcotics, Vice and Counterterrorism.
 I've worked alongside many of the federal acronym agencies, been assigned to task forces and worked on countless dignitary protection details.
 In addition to my own adventures as a detective, these experiences have given me unparalleled insight into how these agents and agencies work.